For Investors & Transactions

 Defined outputs

-Every review concludes with a defined set of structured outputs.
+Every audit concludes with a defined set of structured outputs.
 These are institutional records — not slide decks, not advisory summaries.
 They are designed to be used by investment committees, boards, LPs, and acquirers.

 AI value/risk assessment